KyleFontenot/astro-solidjs-starter/README.md

 │       └── index.astro
 └── package.json
 ```
 The StyleOverview component is the default in `index.astro` becuase it displays all of the global settings on color, font, and Image.
 Could be a good starting point in creating the entire UI.
+Meant to be deleted.

 ## Using Image component
 ```